 Cigar plant features tubular, orange-red flowers rimmed with white and purple, giving the flowers the look of a burning cigar with ashes at the tip.

 This flowering shrub is easy to grow and makes an eye-catching houseplant.
 Just give it lots of sunlight and you'll enjoy plenty of flowers for months on end.

 The flowers appear in abundance from early summer to late fall.
 They're about 1 in (2.5 cm) long, growing singly from the axils of the leaves.

 Dry, crunchy leaves that fall off is often caused by cold drafts or dry air.
 Keep cigar plant away from windows, doors, and heat/AC vents.
 If indoor air is dry, take a look at "Humidity" tips below for easy solutions.

 Height: 2 ft (60 cm)

-Temperature: Average room temperatures 60-75°F/16-24°C. If you move your plant outdoors for the summer, don't worry -- it can take the heat.
+Temperature: Average room 65-75°F/18-24°C. If you move your cigar plant outdoors for the summer, don't worry -- it can take the heat.
 It won't, however, tolerate temperatures below 50°F/10°C.

 Soil: All-purpose, good-quality potting mix

 Fertilizer: Feed every 2 weeks spring through fall with a balanced, water-soluble fertilizer diluted by half.

 Propagation: Take 3 in (7.5 cm) stem tip cuttings in summer and root them in moist perlite.
 Once rooted, transplant them in separate pots with fresh potting mix.
 Sow seeds in early spring, keeping them warm and moist.